Chocolate Beetroot Cake

 • Measure liquid, baking powder, and flour accurately

-It keeps well for up to 3-4 days at room temperature, in an airtight container.
-But do not refrigerate, I notice that refrigeration dries this type of cakes out!
+It keeps well for 3-4 days at room temperature in an airtight container.
 It’s also freezable, but preferably without chocolate decoration since condensation might alter the appearance and texture of the chocolate.

-If you make this delicious and easy chocolate and beetroot cake, let me know!
-Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
+If you make this delicious and easy beetroot and chocolate cake, let me know!
+Leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!

 A little white just is pouring melted chocolate on the beetroot chocolate cake.